Azure/AzureStack-QuickStart-Templates/sharepoint-2013-non-ha/Readme.md

 +	adminPassword: Password of the local Administrator account of the new VMs and domain.
 +	sharepoint2013SP1DownloadLink: Direct download link for the SharePoint 2013 with SP1 ISO.
 +	sharepoint2013ProductKey: Product key for SharePoint 2013 with SP1, required for SharePoint setup.

-## Notes
-+	This template requires a SharePoint 2013 with SP1 iso for installing the SharePoint server.
-If the provided iso does not include SP1 setup will fail.
-	A direct link for SharePoint 2013 with SP1 iso can be obtained from MSDN subscriber downloads.
-Note however that MSDN subscribe downloads links expire after a period of time.
-If you have an iso available, place it on a location where it is reachable for the VMs to download (Azure blob storage for example)
-+	This template requires a product key for SharePoint 2013.
-A trial key for SharePoint 2013 can be found on MSDN subscriber downloads or from the TechNet evaluation center.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAzureStack-QuickStart-Templates%2Fdevelop%2Fsharepoint-2013-non-ha%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>